-One dream particularly disturbed Imogen as it seemed to be coming from the pits of the collective unconscious, not herself; still, we all have the collective unconscious within us.
-This dream for Imogen had the feeling of a nightmare, but usually these are the biggest soul ‘hurry up and understand me’ dreams as time is running short, or they are trauma replay dreams seeking healing, sometimes even with recurring past-life content.
+One dream particularly disturbed Imogen as it seemed to be coming from the pits of the collective unconscious, not herself; yet we all have the collective unconscious within us.
+Many parts of the dream felt like a nightmare to Imogen, but it had a happy ending.
+Nightmares are often soul hurry-up dreams or trauma replay dreams seeking healing, sometimes with recurring past-life content.

 In Imogen’s case it was a timing urgency.
-Her soul needed her to change something she couldn’t see about her relationship bonding patterns so she would not miss a very big relationship chance on its way.
-In dreams, characters often play aspects of our unhealed or not yet known selves to help us see them, but as we don’t relate to being like that, we need to think symbolically to decipher a dream’s code.
+Her soul needed her to change something about her relationship patterns so she wouldn’t miss a very big relationship chance on its way.
+In dreams, characters often play aspects of our unhealed or not-yet-known selves, to help us see them, but as we don’t relate to being like that, we need to think symbolically to decipher a dream’s code.
 This is where astrology helps.

 The dream itself – first scene

-In the dream Imogen was shocked to discover herself behaving with fervent lust toward a man in bed.
-Before she could stop, her sisters caught her in the act and yelled ‘you are a rapist!’
+In the dream Imogen was shocked to discover herself behaving with violent lust toward a man in bed but couldn’t stop herself.
+Her sisters caught her in the act and yelled ‘you are a rapist!’
 Horrified, she ran down the hallway into the kitchen where she frantically started cleaning.
 After spotlessly polishing the kitchen sink, Imogen announced, ‘I have told Rebecca I am not her mother’, at which point Rebecca’s father and brothers suddenly materialised from a back room.